Leer en Español

 - Please visit our grants portal at grantsportal.sbfoundation.org where you can create an organization profile and submit an application.

-- Grants are processed on a rolling basis and processed within 10 business days.
+- Grants are processed on a rolling basis and recommendations are made within 20 business days.
+Critical needs will be prioritized and processed with a quicker turnaround response.

 - Grants must be used as proposed in the grant application.
 Any changes to the use of the funds must be submitted in writing to the funding organization.
 If an agency recipient identifies an alternate funding source for projects identified in the proposal once the funds have been allocated, it is incumbent upon the recipient agency to notify the funder in writing in order to negotiate a reallocation of those funds to a project within the parameters of the fund.